drewbarontini/tmcss-slides/book.md

 I maintain and lead the front-end for the .com, our course engine, and oversee buildout of individual courses and .com features.

-### What about personal stuff?

-When I'm not sitting at the computer, I like to exercise, watch TV and movies, play with my two yellow labs, Maddox and Tank, and spend time with friends and family.
-As you can most likely tell from my last name, I'm Italian.
-This means that my entire family has an opinion on everything, no matter the subject.

 ### The journey